-The proposed car parking and manoeuvring areas shall be laid out in accordance with the details shown on the 'Proposed Site Plan' (drawing no. SP495-P01 Rev C) before the development is brought into beneficial use and shall be thereafter maintained and retained at all times for those purposes in association with the development.
+The proposed car parking and manoeuvring areas shall be laid out in accordance with the details shown on the 'Proposed Site Plan' (drawing no. SP495-P01 Rev F) before the development is brought into beneficial use and shall be thereafter maintained and retained at all times for those purposes in association with the development.
 Reason: To make satisfactory provision for the parking of vehicles clear of the roads so as not to prejudice the safety, convenience and free flow of traffic.

-5. CYCLE PARKING
+CYCLE PARKING

-The secure cycle parking for 100 no. cycles for the apartments hereby approved shall be provided prior to the development being brought into beneficial use and shall be retained in perpetuity.
-Prior to their installation details of the cycle parking for the A1/A3 retail unit shown on the 'Proposed Site Plan' (drawing no. SP495-P01 Rev C) shall be submitted to and approved in writing by the Local Planning Authority.
-The cycle parking for the A1/A3 retail unit shall be provided in accordance with the approved details prior to the commercial unit being brought into beneficial use and shall be retained in perpetuity.
+The resident parking for 200 no. cycles hereby approved shall be provided prior to the beneficial occupation of any apartment and shall be retained in perpetuity.
+Details of the 7 no. "Sheffield" stands for visitor cycle parking shown on the 'Proposed Site Plan' (drawing no. SP495-P01 Rev F) shall be submitted to and approved in writing by the Local Planning Authority prior to their installation.
+The development shall be carried out in accordance with the approved details and no part of the building shall be occupied until the cycle parking serving the relevant part of it has been constructed.